 What Are Some Lessons We Can Learn From Mongolian Nomadic Herders?

 The Mongolian nomadic herders in the Gobi Desert taught me six important lessons about our community support importance.
 I learned some important lessons about working together as a group and supporting our neighbors while also building a support team that will always be there for us – especially in our time of need.
 For this to happen, we must each be willing to serve in our communities and work together.

 You can discover more by reading our blog 6 Lessons On Community Support from The Mongolian Nomadic Herders by clicking here.

 Why You Need a Rabies Shot Before Traveling to Southeast Asia?

-Travelers to Asia and especially Southeast Asia should be sure to get or ensure their rabies shots are up-to-date before they travel anywhere in southeast Asia.
-The reason is that rabies is still a common problem in many of these areas and if you are traveling out in the countryside, getting a shot may be difficult or almost impossible to obtain.
+Travelers to Asia, and especially Southeast Asia, should be sure to get or ensure their rabies shots are up-to-date before they travel anywhere in southeast Asia.
+The reason is that rabies is still a common problem in many of these areas, and getting a shot may be difficult or almost impossible to obtain if you are traveling out in the countryside.